Kemaweyan/singleton_decorator/README.rst

     # tests.py
     class TestYourClass(TestCase):
         def test_your_method(self):
-            obj = mock.MagickMock()
+            obj = mock.MagicMock()
             YourClass.__wrapped__.your_method(obj)
             ...

-This test runs a code of the ``your_method`` only using a mock object as the ``self`` argument, so the test would be run in complete isolation and would not depend on another pieces of your code.
+This test runs a code of the ``your_method`` only using a mock object as the ``self`` argument, so the test would be run in complete isolation and would not depend on another pieces of your code including a constructor method.